Ahhgust/STRaitRazor/README.md

 	zcat
 	bzip2
 	grep
+	7zip (not really a unix utility per se, but it's handy)

-which allows str8 to operate on compressed gzip (with zcat) or bz2 (with bzip2) files.
+which allows str8 to operate on compressed gzip (with zcat) or bz2 (with bzip2) files a la:

+      zcat file.fastq.gz | str8 -c configFile > allSequences.txt

+or for Windows users:

+      7z file.fastq.gz -so | str8 -c configFile > allSequences.txt

 Otherwise str8 only operates on (uncompressed) fastq files. grep can be used to parse out particular markers (e.g.,

->
-> grep -w vWR allsequences.txt > vWR.txt
+     grep -w vWR allsequences.txt > vWR.txt
-> > Testing blockiness

 will give you all of the lines that contain the character string vWR in the allsequences.txt file, and the > redirects that to a file) from the allsequences.txt file.